-West Virginia healthcare providers must complete a background check prior to employment.
-This requirement is enforced by the West Virginia Department of Health and Human Resources (DHHR).
-The purpose of the background check is to ensure that healthcare providers are qualified to provide medical care to patients and to protect the safety of the public.
+Before beginning work, healthcare professionals in West Virginia must submit to a background investigation.
+The West Virginia Department of Health and Human Resources enforces this regulation (DHHR).
+The goals of the background check are to guarantee that healthcare professionals are qualified to treat patients and safeguard public safety.

 West Virginia Board of Nursing Background Check

-The West Virginia Board of Nursing also conducts random reviews of each applicant's background check.
-These reviews are conducted to ensure that the background check did not miss any criminal activity and that the individual is a safe and qualified healthcare provider.
+Additionally, the West Virginia Board of Nursing analyzes each applicant's background check randomly.
+These checks are made to ensure the background investigation does not overlook any illegal behavior and that the person is a qualified and safe healthcare practitioner.

 West Virginia Board of Pharmacy Background Check

 The governmental organization governing and overseeing the pharmacy profession in the state of West Virginia is the West Virginia Board of Pharmacy (WVBP).
 The Board is in charge of making sure that everyone practicing pharmacy adheres to the highest professional standards.